feedyard/bootstrap-terraform/README.md

 $ invoke swarm
 ```

-Store the new secure keys as secrets on the swarm so that upcoming deployment pipeline tasks can use them.
+_optional_: Store the new secure keys as secrets on the swarm so that upcoming deployment pipeline tasks can use them.
 ```bash
 $ invoke secrets
 ```